 It took over two years to code the game to understand supply and demand.

 The game is set in a cartoony version of medieval times.
 You must manage and obtain resources like wood, stones, pork, fish, bread, iron, coal, and gold.
-The goal of the game is to defeat your enemies and take their territory.
+The game's goal is to defeat your enemies and take their territory.
 It's a real-time strategy game.
 The Settlers features 30 ready-made missions, as well as semi-randomly generated maps.
-Two player games may be played both online and offline.
+Two-player games may be played both online and offline.

 The graphics are gorgeous.
-Attention is paid to even the smallest of details.
-The Settler's economic system is incredibly deep and well balanced.
-Despite the cutesy look of the game, combat involves a lot of strategy.
-It's an incredibly well-made game, one that deserves to stand next to other better-known strategy greats like Civilization.
+The developers paid attention to even the smallest of details.
+The Settler's economic system is incredibly deep and well-balanced.
+Despite the cutesy look of the game, combat involves a lot of strategies.
+It's a highly well-made game, one that deserves to stand next to other better-known strategy greats like Sid Meier's Civilization.

 Review by: Tasha

 The Settlers was arguably one of the greatest games ever brought to the Amiga.
 I spent many happy hours, if not days or weeks in this game – I was still enjoying it in the mid 90s, long after the Amiga scene had sadly come to an end.

 Imagine a kind of medieval version of Sim City with sword fights!
 The Settlers was beautifully illustrated, and while some of the graphics were microscopic and parts of the interface unclear, once you'd worked it all out, here was a strategy game that took you to a world you could enjoy being absorbed in for hours on end – the fact the franchise is still alive and well (though frustratingly no longer available on Mac) is testament to the sheer brilliance of the original.